 Not every transaction is a worst-case scenario.
 Let's talk about a best-case scenario from the agent's perspective with the same house:

-after sharing 50% with buyer's broker: $9000
+after sharing 50% with the buyer's broker: $9000

-- no referral partner
+no referral partner

-- no brand licensing fees
+no brand licensing fees

-- MLS fee paid by broker
+MLS fee paid by the broker

-- after 85%/15% split with broker: $7650
+after 85%/15% split with the broker: $7650

-- after $300 marketing costs: $7350
+after $300 marketing costs: $7350

-- seller pays the $400 administration fee
+seller pays the $400 administration fee

-- after 25% income taxes: $5512.50
+after 25% income taxes: $5512.50

 Low pay can make any worker unmotivated and real estate agents are no exception.
 Be aware that if you are hiring an agent who is in the "worst-case scenario" I've described above, comparatively little of your money is actually going to them.
 An agent paying referral partners and large licensing fees could need to sell more than 40 homes each year to make the area median household income.
 It can be difficult to manage such a high volume of transactions.
 An agent in the best case scenario needs to sell about 11 homes each year to make the area median income, which is easily possible for an experienced and skilled agent.